mialkin/docs/csharp/concurrency/synchronization.md

 # Synchronization

+When your application makes use of concurrency (as practically all .NET applications do), then you need to watch out for situations in which one piece of code needs to update data while other code needs to access the same data.
+Whenever this happens, you need to *synchronize* access to the data.

 There are two major types of synchronization: *communication* and *data protection*.

-## Using synchronization for data protection

 You need to use synchronization to protect shared data when all three of these conditions are true: